dankelley/dek_blog/_posts/2024-02-26-noaa-data-server.md

 # Introduction

-There are several w web sites that offer oceanographic data, and it can be confusing to know which is best for a given purpose.
-It doesn't help that they are all different, so the learning process for site A doesn't help much if a move must be made to B or then to C, etc.  This sort of site hopping can be frustrating and time-consuming.
+Several web sites provide oceanographic data.
+Each has pluses and minuses, so oceanographers can have difficulty deciding which is best-suited to a given purpose.
+The sites differ not just in their data offerings but also in their user interfaces.
+Experience gained with one site does not necessarily make it easier to use a second site.

-New sites just keep cropping up, as one group after another decides thaat the existing sites are not suitable.
-Frankly, the "Standards" XKCD cartoon (Reference 1) comes to mind quite often for oceanographic data servers.
+It does not help that new sites keep cropping up, each approaching the problem in a different way.
+The "Standards" XKCD cartoon (Reference 1) comes to mind.

-In this post, I will explain how to use one particular site.
-So far, this one has not frustrated me, so it's at the top of my list.
-But this does not mean that it will be best for you.
+In this post, I will explain how to use one particular site from NOAA (Reference 2).
+So far, this site has held the data I've been looking for, and its user interface has not frustrated me.
+That puts it at the top of my list.
+This does not mean that it will be best for you, but it might mean that what I have to say here might save you some time, in case you want to try the site.

-Just how can one decide on a favourite site?
-I think the first step is to make a list of things you want in a site.
-For me, it boils down to five criteria.
+For me, the choice of data website boils down to five criteria.
 I prefer sites that
-1. offer a wide range of data (new as well as old),
+1. offer a wide range of data, new as well as old,
 2. have an easy-to-use graphical interface,
-3. offers a way to skip that interface via URL construction,
+3. offer a way to skip that graphical interface by means of URL construction,
-4. offers data free of charge, and
+4. offer data free of charge, and
-5. is relatively stable over time.
+5. remain relatively stable over time.

-Recently, I had some experience with a NOAA site (Reference 2), which meets several of these criteria.
+The NOAA site (Reference 2) meets several of these criteria.

-Let me explain how to use this NOAA site, step by step.
+My goal here is to make it easier for you to try this site, in case you think it might meet your own needs.
+I will do this step-by-step, with illustrations.

 # 1. Set the scope of your search

-When you visit Reference 1 and scroll to the bottom of the page, you will see view shown below.
+When you visit Reference 1 and scroll to the bottom of the page, you will see My task is to download CTD data from R.V.
+Endeavor in 1988. view shown below.
 What to do next is quite straightforward, so this site meets Criterion 2.
 And, from the checkbox list, we have evidence that Criterion 1 may also be met.

-My goal was to access CTD data acquired in a certain time frame by a certain ship.
+My goal in this example is to access CTD data acquired in the year 1988 by researchers aboard the R. V. Endeavor.
 The snapshot shows that it is easy to construct a search on these criteria, among several others.

 ![01.png](/dek_blog/docs/assets/images/2024-02-26-noaa-data-server-01.png)

 # 2. Build a search query

-My goal is to get CTD data acquired by R.V.
-Endeavor in 1988.
 At the top of the query page, shown below, I selected a range of dates.

 ![02.png](/dek_blog/docs/assets/images/2024-02-26-noaa-data-server-02.png)

-Scrolling down on the page, I selected just the CTD option.
+Scrolling down on the page, I selected just the CTD option, unchecking the others.

 ![03.png](/dek_blog/docs/assets/images/2024-02-26-noaa-data-server-03.png)